 Several companies have already introduced new products that allow travelers to mint exclusive digital assets based on “proof of travel.”

-An example for that is Pebble Tracker, a hardware that can capture and cryptographically sign real-world data such as location, climate, motion and light using a built-in secure element, similar to the ones used in smartphones for Face ID.
+An example of that is Pebble Tracker, hardware that can capture and cryptographically sign real-world data such as location, climate, motion, and light using a built-in secure element, similar to the ones used in smartphones for Face ID.
 Once gathered, verifiable data from the Pebble Tracker is then assigned to a decentralized identity, which is described as a “personal data locker,” which allows the users of a device to own and control the verifiable data exclusively.
 Moreover, in April, IoTeX announced it has partnered with blockchain-based online travel agency Travala to explore using Pebble Tracker to record travelers’ journeys on the blockchain, fueling new use cases like decentralized travel logs, travel competitions and location-based NFTs via the proof of travel.
 Pebble Tracker can prove “in a tamper-proof way that you were at a certain place at a certain time.

 Another example would be someone visiting a museum and collecting digital “badges” by visiting a specific art segment in the museum, incentivizing them to complete a specific itinerary and rewarding them with proof of what they completed.
-In the same sense that some people collect fridge magnets from their trips and displaying them as “proof of travel”, digital collectibles can be shown to the whole world, and not just home visitors.
-Through a digital wallet, you can show to other people and say, ‘Hey, this is what I’ve done’ without creating more wastes in items made from unrecyclable materials from China.
+In the same sense that some people collect fridge magnets from their trips and display them as “proof of travel”, digital collectibles can be shown to the whole world, and not just home visitors.
+Through a digital wallet, you can show to other people and say, ‘Hey, this is what I’ve done without creating more waste in items made from unrecyclable materials from China.
 So, we are more than close to saying here that the next step for NFTs, is going to be around digital experiences.
 “It’s not just about ‘I have this.’
 It’s more about ‘I’ve done this, I’ve visited this, I’ve experienced this.’”

 AR/VR and smart tourism